-Previously looked after children - a child who was previously looked after but immediately after being in care became adopted from local authority care or or subject to a child arrangement order under the terms of the Children Act 1989 or or special guardianship order.
-A special guardianship order is defined in section 14A of the Children Act 1989 as an order appointing one or more individuals to be a child's special guardian or special guardians.
-This provision includes children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+Previously looked after children - a) a child who was previously looked after but immediately after being in care became adopted from local authority care or subject to a child arrangement order under the terms of the Children Act 1989 or special guardianship order.
+A special guardianship order is defined in section 14A of the Children Act 1989 as an order appointing one or more individuals to be a child's special guardian or special guardians; b) a child who appears (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
 A child is regarded as having been in state care outside of England if they were in the care of or were accommodated by a public authority, a religious organisation, or any other provider of care whose sole or main purpose is to benefit society

-Published admission number - this is the maximum number of pupils that a school is required to admit into each Year group.
+Published admission number - this is the maximum number of pupils that a school is required to admit into the normal year of entry.
 A school must admit up to this number.

 Sibling - children are considered siblings if they have a brother or sister, including an adopted, foster, half- or step- brother or sister, living at the same address.
-A sibling would need to be attending the school at the time of admission of the child for whom a place is sought.
+A sibling must still be attending the school at the time of admission of the child for whom a place is sought.

-Admission policy for community schools from 1 September 2022
+Admission policy for community schools from 1 September 2023